 CARRYING THE DEVICE

 Both the electric field generator and the battery fit in a carrying bag.
-The bag can be carried two ways: by the handle, with the supplied shoulder strap, or on the shoulder of the opposite site.
+The bag can be carried two ways: by the handle or with the supplied shoulder strap, or crossbody.

 Note: Do not place the device in a different bag.
 The Optune® device has a fan inside that needs air flow.
 The bag supplied with the device is designed to allow adequate air flow.
 If you place the device in a bag without adequate airflow, it could overheat and the treatment would stop.
 If this happens, you will hear an alarm.